Food emulsifiers = Danger to health?

 Disturbance of the intestinal microbiota

 One of the key findings of these studies is the significant impact of emulsifiers on the intestinal microbiota, the set of micro-organisms present in the human digestive system.
-CMC and other emulsifiers can alter bacterial composition, favouring the growth of pathogenic bacteria while reducing populations of beneficial bacteria such as Bifidobacteria and Lactobacilli.
+CMC and other emulsifiers can alter bacterial composition, encouraging the growth of pathogenic bacteria while reducing populations of beneficial bacteria such as Bifidobacteria and Lactobacilli.
 This dysbiosis can lead to chronic inflammation and alteration of the intestinal barrier, increasing intestinal permeability and facilitating the passage of toxins and pathogens into the bloodstream.

 Inflammation and chronic diseases